 Learn how to build a balanced school list that matches up with your interests and goals before you apply to colleges this fall.

 There are more than 2,400 undergraduate colleges in the United States and narrowing that down to the final colleges that you will apply to is an incredibly important part of the college process.
-Elias Miller will walk through the best methods for building your school list, covering topics such as the optimal length of your school list, how to research colleges and find good ones for your intended major, how to balance risk, how to think about ROI and student outcomes, and many additional topics.
+In this stream, Vinay will cover through the best methods and ideal process for building your school list, how to maximize your college visits.
+He’ll cover topics such as the optimal length of your college list, how to research colleges with an eye on your intended major, how to balance risk, how to think about ROI and student outcomes, and many additional topics.

-We’ll also open up the floor for a Q&A session to answer any and all questions about building your college list and researching schools.
+We’ll also open up the floor for multiple Q&A sessions to answer any and all questions about building your college list and researching schools.